SwissTPH/openmalaria/README.md

 | schema/entomology.xsd, schema/demography.xsd, etc | components of the latest schema, included from scenario.xsd. |
 | schema/scenario_*.xsd | Copies of released schema versions, with all components inlined in the same file. |

-This git repository is currently maintained by members of the [Dynamical Modelling Group](http://www.swisstph.ch/about-us/departments/epidemiology-and-public-health-eph/health-systems-research-and-dynamical-modelling/dynamical-modelling.html) of the __Swiss Tropical and Public Health institute__ and other collaborators.
+This git repository is currently maintained by members of the [Infectious Disease Modelling Unit](https://www.swisstph.ch/en/about/eph/infectious-disease-modelling/) of the __Swiss Tropical and Public Health institute__ and other collaborators.

 License